Distribution and abundance

 Bald eagle nesting was monitored and the young eagles were banded with leg identification tags to help track their movements.
 The number of nesting territories continued to increase.

 By 1998, there were nests on rivers and lakes from Tippecanoe County south to Posey County and east to Brown County.
-Bald eagles continued to do so well their conservation status was changed from state-endangered to a species of special concern in 2008, and comprehensive surveys were discontinued after 2010.
-In 2020, there were over 350 eagle nesting territories in Indiana and bald eagles were removed from the list of species of special concern.
+Bald eagles continued to do so well that their conservation status was changed from state-endangered to a species of special concern in 2008, and comprehensive surveys were discontinued after 2010.
+In 2020, there were over 350 eagle nesting territories in Indiana, and bald eagles were removed from the list of species of special concern.

 Although bald eagles are no longer listed, they are protected by other state and federal laws, including the Bald and Golden Eagle Protection Act.
 If you see bald eagles in Indiana, observe the birds, their nests, and roosts from a distance of 330 feet, which is roughly the length of a football field.
 Photography enthusiasts should take photos of eagles with a telephoto lens.
 Foster a climate of respect for wildlife by sharing these guidelines with your friends.